1 : characterized by the quality of being honest and morally correct

 2 : piously self-righteous

 Did You Know?

-"Rectitudinous" comes to us straight from Late Latin "rectitudin-" (English added the "-ous" ending), which itself ultimately derived from the Latin word "rectus," meaning both "straight" and "right."
-(There are other "rectus" descendants in English, including "rectitude," of course, and "rectilinear," "rectangle," and "rectify.")
-When "rectitudinous" first appeared in print in 1897, it was in the phrase "notoriously and unctuously rectitudinous."
-Although "rectitude" often expresses an admirable moral integrity, "rectitudinous" has always had a less flattering side.
+Rectitudinous comes to us straight from Late Latin rectitudin-, rectitudo (English added the -ous ending), which itself ultimately derives from the Latin word rectus, meaning both "straight" and "right."
+(Other rectus descendants in English include rectitude, of course, and rectilinear, rectangle, and rectify.)
+In one of its earliest known print appearances, in the year 1897, it was used in the phrase "notoriously and unctuously rectitudinous."
+Although rectitude often expresses an admirable moral integrity, rectitudinous has always had a less flattering side.
 It can suggest not only moral uprightness but also a displeasing holier-than-thou attitude.

 The senatorial candidate's supporters insist that he is possessed of a rectitudinous character and a spotless record.

 "In a personal boycott of the Mongol regime, with its prejudicial attitude toward many native-born Chinese scholars, Ni took to living a fugitive's life on houseboat, always on the move, painting soundless little vistas of river and sky, with thin bare trees standing as symbols of his own rectitudinous isolation." — Holland Cotter, The New York Times, 30 Sept.
 2010